nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 *(For all use cases, the **System** is the TutorBuddy Application, **Actor** is the user, and the **Precondition** is that the application has already been opened, unless otherwise specified)*

-**Use case: UC01 - Create a student profile**
+**Use case: UC0X - Create a student profile**

 MSS:

-1. User enters the add student command, together with the student details.
+1. User enters the `add_student` command, together with the student details.
 2. TutorBuddy creates the profile in the background.
 3. TutorBuddy displays the success message.